 The spleen is also often removed.
 The spleen helps your body fight infections, so if it’s removed, you will be more likely to get infections.
 You will usually have vaccinations before and after surgery to help prevent some infections.
 You will also need to take antibiotics for the rest of your life to protect you against other infections.
 Ask your surgical team about what vaccinations you need now and in the future.

 As part of your pancreas is removed, your digestion may also be affected.
-You may need pancreatic enzyme supplements to help you to digest food, but this is less likely than with the Whipple’s or PPPD operations.
+You may need pancreatic enzyme replacement therapy (PERT) to help you to digest food, but this is less likely than with the Whipple’s or PPPD operations.

 You will also be more likely to get diabetes and may need to take medicine to manage this.
 This can include insulin.